 Next the researchers compared the mechanical environment in distraction osteogenesis to that in the much less favorable result of pseudarthrosis, or false joint.
 A pseudarthrosis can form at the site of a bone fracture when that fracture doesn’t heal.

 Instead of pulling the bone cleanly apart as is done in distraction osteogenesis, the researchers applied a bending motion, which resulted in formation of a pseudarthrosis.
 The two motions, they learned, created very different mechanical environments, which likely explained why the amount of healing was so different.
 The comparison also served to provide more evidence that whether and how much new bone tissue is stretched or sheared during healing has a major influence on how much more bone subsequently forms.

-Finally, Morgan worked with (Chemistry, BME, MSE), to develop a method using CT scans that can reveal the formation of cartilage in fractures.
+Finally, Morgan worked with Mark Grinstaff, a College of Arts & Sciences professor of chemistry and an ENG professor of biomedical engineering, to develop a method using CT scans that can reveal the formation of cartilage in fractures.
 Most bone fractures heal by forming cartilage and then bone, so knowing that cartilage has formed early on in a fracture is an indication that the healing is going well.